Covering point-sets with parallel hyperplanes and sparse signal recovery: Sensing matrices

 and let $\bx_1,\bx_2,\bx_3,\bx_4$ be the column vectors of $A$.
 Let $S = \{ \bo, \bx_1, \dots,\bx_4 \}$, so $k=5$.
 Then all minors of $A$ are nonzero, hence $A$ is a sensing matrix for $2$-sparse signals, and $k-n+1 = 4$.
 However, projections of these five points onto the line along the vector $(1,1)$ are the three points: $(0,0)$, $(3/\sqrt{2}, 3/\sqrt{2})$ and $(4/\sqrt{2}, 4/\sqrt{2})$.
 Hence these five points can be covered by three parallel lines orthogonal to this line.

 In fact, if we are to use integer point sets like $S$ in Theorem~\ref{matrix}, then simultaneously achieving $k$ much greater than $n$ and $|A|$ small becomes difficult.
-This problem can be remedied by using difference sets at the expense of having $\ell$, the sparsity level smaller than $n$.
-For a set of $k$ points $S = \left\{ \bx_1,\dots,\bx_k \right\} \subset \real^n$ define a partition of $S$ into two disjoint subsets
+This problem can be remedied by using difference sets at the expense of having $\ell$, the sparsity level, smaller than $n$ as in Theorem~\ref{matrix1}, which we now prove.